apache/iceberg/site/docs/spec.md

 Bucket partition transforms use a 32-bit hash of the source value.
 The 32-bit hash implementation is the 32-bit Murmur3 hash, x86 variant, seeded with 0.

-Transforms are parameterized by a number of buckets[^3], `N`.
+Transforms are parameterized by a number of buckets [1], `N`.
 The hash mod `N` must produce a positive value by first discarding the sign bit of the hash value.
 In pseudo-code, the function is:

 ```
   def bucket_N(x) = (murmur3_x86_32_hash(x) & Integer.MAX_VALUE) % N
 ```

+Notes:

+1. Changing the number of buckets as a table grows is possible by evolving the partition spec.

 For hash function details by type, see Appendix B.